-A. Do not shower, wash or change your clothes.

-- B. Preserve any evidence such as clothing, used condoms, towels, tissue or other items which may be useful for investigation purposes. - C. If the incident occurs on campus, contact the Campus Police at (205) 856-6093.
-If the incident occurs off campus, contact 911. - D. Victims may also contact other college officials such as the director of Student Services or the dean, Campus Development/Campus Services Vice-President for Student Affairs or the Chief Information Officer to get assistance in notifying appropriate law enforcement and medical personnel. - E. Seek medical attention immediately.
+- A. Do not shower, wash or change your clothes. - B. Do not brush your teeth. - C. Preserve any evidence such as clothing, used condoms, towels, tissue or other items, which may be useful for investigation purposes. - D. If the incident occurs on campus, contact the Campus Police at (205) 856-6093.
+If the incident occurs off campus, contact 911. - F. Seek medical attention immediately.
 Campus Police at (205) 856-6093 can assist in seeking medical attention.
-Also, local emergency medical services can be contacted by dialing 911. - F. Seek counseling to assist with mental and emotional trauma.
+Also, local emergency medical services can be contacted by dialing 911. - G. Seek counseling to assist with mental and emotional trauma.
 Information concerning counseling services available through various agencies can be obtained in the Office of Campus Police.